zspencer/www.zeespencer.com/musings/_posts/2012-11-29-simplicity-wins.markdown

 tags: [published]
 ---

+Occam's Razor applies to your business plan.
+Occam's Razor applies to your design.
-Occams Razor applies to your code.
+Occam's Razor applies to your code.

+Stop adding blades; dammit.